noalorette/petprep/docs/outputs.rst

    Do not include all columns of ``~_desc-confounds_timeseries.tsv`` table into your design matrix or denoising procedure.
-   Filter the table first, to include only the confounds (or components thereof) you want to remove from your fMRI signal.
+   Filter the table first, to include only the confounds (or components thereof) you want to remove from your PET signal.
    The choice of confounding variables may depend on the analysis you want to perform, and may be not straightforward as no gold standard procedure exists.
    For a detailed description of various denoising strategies and their performance,